Andrea Padula: Club career

 Sforza was hired as head coach by FC Basel for their 2020–21 season and on 11 September 2020 Padula followed Sforza and signed a contract with Basel.
 Padula played his debut for the club in the away game in the Europa League on 17 September 2020 at the Stadion Gradski vrt in Osijek, Croatia as Basel won 2–1 against NK Osijek to advance to the next round.
 He made his Swiss Super League debut for the club in the home game in the St. Jakob-Park three days later, on 20 September, as Basel played a 2–2 draw with Vaduz.

 Sforza was sacked by Basel in April 2021 and Patrick Rahmen took over the job as head coach ad-interim for the rest of the season and he was then engaged by the club as head coach for the following 2021–22 season.
 Rahmen and Padula decided that they would part company and the contract was mutually dissolved.
 During his time with the club, Padula played a total of 28 games for Basel without scoring a goal.
 16 of these games were in the Swiss Super League, four in the UEFA Europa League and eight were friendly games.

 On 1 September 2022, Padula moved to Bellinzona.

+On 3 July 2023, Padula moved to Romanian side FC U Craiova 1948.
+He signed a contract valid until the summer of next year, but it has an option to extend it for another edition.

+On 7 July 2025, Padula signed a deal with UTA Arad.